-The Statement of Accounts for 2013/14 was considered and approved by Full Council at the meeting on 17th September 2014 nother WE
+The Statement of Accounts for 2014/15 was considered and approved by Full Council at the meeting on 23rd September 2015

-The worshipful, The Mayor of Ipswich, Councillor Bill Quinton
+The worshipful, The Mayor of Ipswich,

 MOVEMENT IN RESERVES STATEMENT

 This statement shows the movement in the year on the different reserves held by the Council, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and other reserves.
 The Surplus or (Deficit) on the Provision of Services line shows the true economic cost of providing the Council's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
 These are different from the statutory amounts required to be charged to the General Fund Balance and the Housing Revenue Account for council tax setting and dwellings rent setting purposes.
 The Net Increase /Decrease before Transfers to Earmarked Reserves line shows the statutory General Fund Balance and Housing Revenue Account Balance before any discretionary transfers to or from earmarked reserves undertaken by the Council.